 Tabs | See tabs for Here Comes the Sun |

 If I had to pick just one Beatles song to play on a loop till eternity, I’d go for this one.
-Bright and magical, “Here Comes the Sun ” stands out not just sonically but also because it is written by not the main songwriting duo of John Lennon and Paul McCartney but the band’s guitarist George Harrison.
+Bright and magical, “Here Comes the Sun ” stands out not just sonically but also because it is written not by the main songwriting duo of John Lennon and Paul McCartney but by the band’s guitarist George Harrison.
 Sure, Lennon-McCartney wrote the band’s biggest hits, but Harrisson’s invaluable contribution cannot be overemphasized.

 When it comes to playing, it is a tricky one!
-Take the time signature, even though most of it is in 4/4, at the end of each chorus, it goes 11/8 + 4/4 + 7/ 8.
+Take the time signature; even though most of it is in 4/4, at the end of each chorus, it goes 11/8 + 4/4 + 7/ 8.
 In the second half, the rhythm gets even more complex.
 It’s challenging, but with patience and practice, the results will be well worth your time!

 12. Dust in the Wind by Kansas